iPollo V1 Classic vs iPollo V1 Mini

 Verdict

-Both the iPollo V1 Classic and iPollo V1 Mini serve different mining niches.
-Review the specs and profitability calculations above to determine which miner best fits your setup.
+Based on our multi-factor analysis, the iPollo V1 Classic wins on 2 of 3 factors (hashrate, price-performance).
+The iPollo V1 Mini holds the edge in power consumption.
+Review the detailed specs and profitability calculations above to determine which miner best fits your specific setup.

 Best For...